brucedkyle/architectures/docs/sustainableenterprise/sustainablefacility.md

 Companies are setting environmental commitments for facilities, such as:

 - Achieving net zero green house gas (GHG) emissions by 2030
-- Civerting 90% of nonhazardous waste (by weight) from landfill and incineration by 2025
+- Diverting 90% of nonhazardous waste (by weight) from landfill and incineration by 2025

 Real estate plays a critical role in meeting these targets.
+Buildings account for [40% of the annual carbon dioxide emissions](https://architecture2030.org/) globally.

 More than 80% of CEOs expect sustainability investments to produce improved business results in the next five years.